Saint Andrew the Apostle

 Called first, on an ordinary working day

 Andrew's story begins on the water, doing the same job he'd likely done his whole life.
-Matthew records the moment plainly: "As Jesus was walking beside the Sea of Galilee, he saw two brothers, Simon called Peter and his brother Andrew.
-They were casting a net into the lake, for they were fishermen.
-'Come, follow me,' Jesus said, 'and I will send you out to fish for people.'
-At once they left their nets and followed him" (Matthew 4:18-20, NIV).
+Matthew records the moment plainly: "As he walked by the Sea of Galilee, he saw two brothers, Simon who is called Peter and Andrew his brother, casting a net into the sea; for they were fishermen.
+And he said to them, 'Follow me, and I will make you fishers of men.'
+Immediately they left their nets and followed him" (Matthew 4:18-20, RSV-CE).
 According to John's Gospel, Andrew was in fact the very first person Jesus called to follow him — before Peter, before James, before anyone.

 A somber painting of an elderly bearded man holding a large wooden cross, looking downward in quiet contemplation.